Nesting statistics in the O(n) loop model on random planar maps: Depth of a vertex in disks

-\begin{theorem} There exists $\alpha_c(n) > 1$ such that, in the model with bending energy $\alpha < \alpha_c(n)$, the qualitatitive conclusions of the previous theorem still hold, with more a complicated parametrization of the critical line given in Appendix~\ref{proofbeh}.
-For $\alpha = \alpha_c(n)$, only a non-generic critical point in the dilute phase exists, and for $\alpha > \alpha_c(n)$, non-generic critical points do not exist. \end{theorem}
+\begin{remark} In \cite{BBG12b}, it is proved that there exists $\alpha_c(n) > 1$ such that, in the model with bending energy $\alpha < \alpha_c(n)$, the qualitative conclusions of the previous theorem still hold, with a more complicated parametrisation of the critical line given in Appendix~\ref{proofbeh}.
+For $\alpha = \alpha_c(n)$, only a non generic critical point in the dilute phase exists, and for $\alpha > \alpha_c(n)$, non generic critical points do not exist. \end{remark}

-\begin{theorem} Assume $(g,h)$ are chosen such that the model has a non-generic critical point for vertex weight $u = 1$.
+\begin{theorem} Assume $(g,h)$ are chosen such that the model has a non generic critical point for vertex weight $u = 1$.
 When $u < 1$ tends to $1$, we have:

 with the universal exponent: